Welcome to Spring Grove School

 I am delighted to welcome you to the Spring Grove School Virtual Tour.

-There is no better way to get a feel for our happy, family school than by visiting us, but we understand that in these current difficult times that may not always be possible.
-Our Virtual Tour offers you an opportunity to look round the different areas of our school - Nursery and Reception class in Early Years, and Key Stage 1 and Key Stage 2 in the main school - to meet key members of the Senior Leadership Team, and to find out more about what makes this school so special.
+There is no better way to get a feel for our happy, family school than by visiting us in person, but our Virtual Tour also offers you an opportunity to look round the different areas of our school - Nursery and Reception class in Early Years, and Key Stage 1 and Key Stage 2 in the main school - to meet key members of the Senior Leadership Team, and to find out more about what makes this school so special.

 I am proud to be leading the school in a new stage of its development, and we are facing the future with excitement and confidence.
 I know that Spring Grove is a school that offers an outstanding all-round education and a fantastic start in life for all of our children, and no matter what the future holds for all of us, I am certain that Spring Grove will always be 'a great place to grow'.